sulu/SuluFormBundle/README.md

 The following is showing an example how you can use the bundle.

 ### Basic Sulu Template

+Sulu template is not needed when using a ajax loaded form.

 ``` xml
 <?xml version="1.0" ?>